8 New or Improved Tax Credits and Breaks for Your 2020 Return

 7. Green Energy Tax Credit

-Known as the residential energy efficient property credit, this credit is for taxpayers who made green improvements to a place they used for a personal residence in 2017.
-According to the IRS, “you may be able to take a credit of 30 percent of your costs.”
+Known as the residential energy efficient property credit, this credit is for taxpayers who made green improvements to a place they used for a personal residence in 2020.
+This credit amounted to 30% of costs in 2019, but that dropped to 26% for 2020.

 A health savings account is a type of savings account that is designated to pay for qualified medical expenses for you, your spouse or your dependents.
 Any money contributed to your HSA is tax deductible or pretax.